dreamcatcher-tech/network/Inbox/2025-01-04 2018 shared mic system.md

 Might use deno deploy as purely an api backend, and a polling result system.

 So deno would be an api project that uses some kind of shared interface that we hold constant between the front end and the back end.

+Participants should be able to join without logging in, but users log in and can do admin things.